When Your Flight is Canceled Due to Weather

 Claiming Your Luggage When Your Flight is Canceled

 If you exit the airport’s secure area and wish to re-enter, you will need to have a boarding pass that has been issued within the last 24 hours.
 Present this boarding pass and your government-issued photo ID at any security checkpoint.
-Checkpoint 3, normally for employees only, is open 24 hours a day.
+In Terminal 1, one checkpoint on the Ticketing Level is always open 24 hours a day.
 At Terminal 2, both checkpoints are closed between 10 p.m. and 3:30 a.m., so if you exit security during those hours you will not be able to re-enter until a checkpoint reopens.

 When a severe weather warning is issued for an area that includes the airport, both audible and visual announcements will be made to advise travelers of the conditions and to encourage them to take shelter, if necessary.
 Announcements may be made throughout the airport or in gate areas.

 McDonald’s® on Concourse D and Camden Food Market on Concourse F are open 24 hours a day.
 Other restaurants may stay open, as well, depending on the situation.
 Outside the secure area, sandwiches and light refreshments are available at Starbucks near Door 4B and Farmers Market near Door 1A on the Baggage Claim Level.

 Mall of America is 20 minutes away via light rail.
 It offers a variety of dining, shopping and entertainment options.
 For more information, contact the mall's guest services at 952-883-8913.